The Orange County Riptide invites you to host a Riptide player this summer!

 Our players come from colleges and universities from across the country.
 They have worked very hard for many years to reach this point in their baseball development.
 They will be very appreciative of you opening your home and your heart to them as they take this very important next step in their baseball careers.

-We had the pleasure of hosting Connor Aube 2019 summer season.
+We had the pleasure of hosting Connor Aube for the 2019 summer season.
 From the moment he drove up in his Jeep, he fit right in!

 Connor’s Riptide teammates who came over to our home were so courteous and respectful young men.
 We are so glad we hosted Connor and look forward to hosting another athlete next summer!